rorychatt/Ivy-Framework/Ivy.Docs.Shared/Docs/02_Widgets/07_Advanced/Kanban.md

 ## Drag and Drop

-Enable drag-and-drop functionality by providing a `HandleCardMove` handler.
+Enable drag-and-drop functionality by providing a `HandleMove` handler.
 Users can drag cards between columns to update their status:

 ```csharp demo-tabs
 public class KanbanWithMoveExample : ViewBase